zuozhenggh/learning-library/data-management-library/mysql/heatwave-intro/connect-dbs/connect-dbs.md

 ## Introduction

 When working in the cloud, there are often times when your servers and services are not exposed to the public internet.
 The Oracle Cloud Infrastructure (OCI) MySQL cloud service is an example of a service that is only accessible via private networks.
 Since the service is fully managed, we keep it siloed away from the internet to help protect your data from potential attacks and vulnerabilities.
 It’s a good practice to limit resource exposure as much as possible, but at some point, you’ll likely want to connect to those resources.
-That’s where bastion hosts enter the picture.
-A bastion host is a resource that sits between the private resource and the endpoint which requires access to the private network and can act as a “jump box” to allow you to log in to the private resource via protocols like SSH or RDP.
-The bastion host requires a Virtual Cloud Network to connect with the MySQL DB Systems.
+That’s where Compute Instance, also known as a Bastion host, enters the picture.
+This Compute Instance Bastion Host is a resource that sits between the private resource and the endpoint which requires access to the private network and can act as a “jump box” to allow you to log in to the private resource via protocols like SSH.
+This bastion host requires a Virtual Cloud Network and Compute Instance to connect with the MySQL DB Systems.

-Oracle added a Bastion Service to OCI.
-And you may also have noticed that the OCI Dashboard offers you the possibility to use a browser based terminal: Cloud Shell.

-Today, you will use these two components to connect from the browser to a MDS DB System
+Today, you will use the Compute Instance to connect from the browser to a MDS DB System

 Estimated Lab Time 20 minutes